Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 - Are able to apply knowledge and skills to improve competence in the workplace

 - Demonstrate awareness of life-long learning and have an opportunity to progress to further, higher study.

 You will undertake a variety of modules, covering a range of medical equipment technologies:

 Year 1: Engineering science, health and safety and infection control in hospitals, electronic principles, anatomy & physiology for healthcare engineers, and personal progress portfolio.

-Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory and dental equipment, and management principles for healthcare engineering.
+Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory & foetal monitoring equipment & infant incubators and management principles for healthcare engineering.

-Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
+Your course will be delivered across four teaching blocks to coincide with four study weekends.
 In each year, 120 credits are delivered across an academic year.